gitlabhq/gitlabhq/doc/ci/yaml/README.md

 You can use the **Keep** button on the build page to override expiration and keep artifacts forever.

-By default, artifacts are deleted hourly (via a cron job), but they are not accessible after expiry.
+After expiry, artifacts are actually deleted hourly by default (via a cron job), but they are not accessible after expiry.

 The value of `expire_in` is an elapsed time.
 Examples of parseable values:
 - '3 mins 4 sec'